45-Ekansh/45-Ekansh/README.md

-# Manual Testing Projects
+# Projects

 Welcome to my GitHub repository!
-This space is dedicated to showcasing my journey and projects in **manual testing**as I prepare for a professional career in quality assurance.
+This space is dedicated to showcasing my journey and projects in **Manual testing & Frontend Web Project** as I prepare for a professional career in quality assurance.

 ---

 ## 📋 About Me

-I am a **fresher** passionate about ensuring software quality through detailed testing processes.
+I am a **Computer Science Graduate** passionate about ensuring software quality through detailed testing processes.
 Currently, I'm building my skills by working on manual testing projects for platforms like **OpenCart** and **OrangeHRM**.
 My focus is on mastering tools like **Jira** and understanding real-world testing workflows.

 ---

-## 🛠️ Projects
+## 🛠️ Manual Testing Projects

 ### 1. **OpenCart Testing**
    - **Description:** Conducted end-to-end manual testing of the OpenCart platform to ensure smooth user interactions and identify bugs.